RiyaMary1512/EcommerceApp/ecomm_app/readme.md

     ```sh
     git clone https://github.com/RiyaMary1512/EcommerceApp.git
     ```
+2. Navigate to the Project Directory:

+All the code relevant to this ecommerce app & integration with AWS services are found inside ecomm_app folder.

-2. Navigate to the Project Directory: Once cloned, navigate to the project directory:
+Once cloned, navigate to the project directory:
     ```sh
     cd ecomm_app
     cd ecomm_web-app